Helping you become a better leader before someone invents the next acronym.

 People don’t resist change.
 They resist uncertainty.

-The Three Questions That Reduce Resistance
+Three Questions That Reduce Resistance

 1. What part of this feels unclear?